 So, I decided to change that, and this is how What's up in Kyoto was born in 2016, with the goal to bring all of Kyoto's events to an English speaking audience.
 We've come a long way since then, but many more steps lie ahead.
 I hope you enjoy our events and all else related to What's up in Kyoto!

-Iris Reinbacher, PhD, founder and president
+Iris Reinbacher, PhD, founder and CEO of What's up in KYoto

 November 2019: Allowed advertisements for Kyoto events and businesses